Are You Paying for the Promise of a Job?

 And she’s not alone.
-Americans lost over $68 million just in 2022 to fake businesses and job openings [*].
+Americans lost over $78 million just in the third quarter of 2022 to fake businesses and job openings [*].
 For every job scam victim who lost money, at least one other worked without pay, and yet another lost personal information.

 From fake checks to reshipping scams, bad actors use a variety of employment scams to prey on unsuspecting job applicants.

 If you’re in the market for a new job, do you know how to identify a scam from a real job?
 Here are some of the most common red flags to know.

 24 Early Warning Signs of a Job Scam

 - They want your personal information

 - All communications are on chat apps